-Julian Assange indicted on 17 new counts of violating US espionage act
+Julian Assange indicted on 17 new counts of violating US espionage Act

 Mr Assange was arrested in London in April after being dragged out of the Ecuadorean Embassy, where he had resided for years to avoid capture.

 The US has asked the UK to extradite Mr Assange, who is fighting it.
-The Obama administration considered charging Mr Assange under the espionage act but never did out of concerns that such a case could chill traditional journalism. – New York Times
+The Obama administration considered charging Mr Assange under the espionage act but never did out of concerns that such a case could chill traditional journalism. – New York Times, AP